-The view expressed in this report is not a minority view on this estate.
+The view expressed in this report, presented by the Barking Reach Residents Association, is not a minority view on this estate.
 This is no better shown than by the third resolution put to the mass meeting of 200 residents on the 13 June 2019, which was passed unanimously.
 It stated:

 Systemic failure of all parties

 • We believe all landlords and management parties involved, government legislation, and the council in granting planning permission, failed to make sure the properties were safe and endangered lives.

 • Landlords and managing agents had two years since Grenfell to inspect and make good the balconies and cladding throughout its part of the estate and did not.

 • Adriatic, and RMG acting as their agents, failed to address the issue of cladding despite showing concerns about fire safety.

 • We believe Adriatic has forfeited its right to ownership of this property.
 It should pass as commonhold to the remaining residents where leaseholders.

 Barking Riverside Community Interest Company (CIC)

 • We believe that if the residents were running the estate, they would have implemented the fire safety check directly and prevented the fire.